Covariate-assisted Sparse Tensor Completion: Methodology

 \subsection{Model}

 We observe a third-order tensor $\Ten \in \Rbb^{n_1\times n_2\times n_3}$ and a covariate matrix $\Mat \in \Rbb^{n_1\times n_v}$ corresponding to the feature information along the first mode of the tensor $\Ten$.
-Here, without loss of generality, we consider the case where the tensor has three modes and the tensor and the matrix are coupled along the first mode. \red{Our method can be easily extended to the case where more than one mode of the tensor has a covariates matrix.
-Section \ref{sup:General} presents a general case where all tensor modes are coupled to covariate matrices.}
+Here, without loss of generality, we consider the case where the tensor has three modes and the tensor and the matrix are coupled along the first mode.
+Our method can be easily extended to the case where more than one mode of the tensor has a covariates matrix.
+Section \ref{sup:General} of the supplement presents a general case where all tensor modes are coupled to covariate matrices.

-Let $\Omega$ be the subset of indexes of the tensor $\Ten$ for which entries are not missing.
-We define a projection function $P_{\Omega}(\Ten)$ that projects the tensor onto the observed set $\Omega$, such that
+\red{We consider a widely used random sampling model \citep{jain2014provable, Barak2016, Song2019, Xia2019, cai2020, zhang2020sparse, xia2021statistically, cai2021nonconvex} where the partially observed entries in the tensor are assumed to be uniformly random sampled from the original tensor.
+That is, let $\Omega$ be the subset of indexes of the tensor $\Ten$ for which entries are not missing.
+Each index $(i,j,k)$ of the tensor $\Ten$ is included in $\Omega$ independently with reveal probability $p$.} Next we define a projection function $P_{\Omega}(\Ten)$ that projects the tensor onto the observed set $\Omega$, such that

 In other words $P_\Omega(\cdot)$ is a function that is applied element-wise to the tensor entries and indicates which entries of the tensor are missing.
-We assume a noisy observation model, where the observed tensor and matrix are noisy versions of their true counterparts.
+In this paper, we assume a noisy observation model, where the observed tensor and matrix are noisy versions of their true counterparts.
 That is,

 where $\Er_T$ and $\Er_M$ are the error tensor and the error matrix respectively; $\Ten ^{*}$ and $\Mat^{*}$ are the true tensor and the true matrix, which are assumed to have low-rank decomposition structures \citep{kolda2009tensor};